How to Start a Newborn Sleep Routine In Those First Few Months

 Let’s talk about how to support your newborn’s sleep routine in a way that’s nurturing, science-backed, and gentle for everyone involved.

-That’s because circadian rhythm, the internal clock that regulates sleep and wake cycles, develops postnatally.
+That’s because the circadian rhythm, the internal clock that regulates sleep and wake cycles, develops postnatally.
 With no circadian rhythm comes lots of day and night confusion.
-So if your baby seems to party at 3am and snooze all afternoon, they’re not doing anything wrong.
+So if your baby seems to party at 3AM and snooze all afternoon, they’re not doing anything wrong.
 They’re adjusting.

 The good news is there are simple ways to support your baby’s sleep patterns and help them move toward longer stretches of rest at night: